gtrafa/new-sidim-files/README.md

 # New SIDIM control System
 The goal of this project is to stablish the basis for the new control system for the plants made in the LACSED.
+It is designe for the plant SIDIM, in portuguese Sistema Distribuido de Manufatura.

-This system is underdevelopment ...
+This system is under development ...

 ## The Plant TCS Control

 This folder contains the basic functionality for the system.
-And the development progresses it should be updated The code here was designed considering the use of an Arduino DUE.
+And the development progresses it should be updated.
+The code here was designed considering the use of an Arduino DUE.